I signed up to be an extra in the Bottle Shock

 There were French cars from the 70's parked along the curb on the south side of the street, a few Vespa motor scooters, some period bicycles, a vegetable stand, a folding sign, small round tables on the sidewalk with glasses half full of what looked like red wine and of course, ash trays.
 A number of store windows had been filled with French goods and signs in French; this was Paris, the City of Lights, circa 1976!
 A couple of the staff carrying what that looked like weed sprayers walked slowly down the street and blacked out the yellow lines in the center.

-Shoot 1: We were sent over to props; I was handed a bag of oranges but when I crossed back over Brandy took them from me and substituted a newspaper.
-She chose me and the short woman in the butterfly dress for a little background vignette - I sit at one of the tables with the wine glasses (half-filled with Welch's grape juice) and read a superficially French news paper; on the cry Background I look up from the paper, stand and greet approaching woman, kiss-kiss, sit and chat quietly.
+I look up from the paper, stand and greet approaching woman, kiss-kiss, sit and chat quietly.
 Brandy organized other extras lined up behind us to walk by on cue; one was a man wearing a suit in his late thirties with a briefcase - his story was he was late to a meeting, so walk briskly.
 Behind him was a couple that were to stroll casually, and so on.
 Back at the table the short woman pointed out that the kiss-kiss starts on the right cheek; this is good to know.

-By now the fog had burned off and I had to hold up a hand against the sun to see my partner as she approached after the Background status was announced loudly and repeatedly by the staff.
-The normal sequence was Camera Frame, Rolling, Background, Action, then Cut and usually Reset for the background extras to go back to the starting point for another take.
-There are several takes before we were done, so I had a chance to look at the paper.
-Strange, it had the banner Le Monde but was purged of any large-font dates and had story headers that didn't always match the contents.
+but was purged of any large-font dates and had story headers that didn't always match the contents.
 My high school French is pathetic, but when the story header says socialists and right-wing radicals disapprove of an upcoming Woodstock-style rock concert and the content goes on and on about slavery and freedom and Haiti and Thomas Jefferson . . . well, this paper did come from a Hollywood prop department, oui?

 Shoot 2: Brandy linked me up with Marcia, a patrician blue-blood.
 Our story is to stroll and chat.
 We stood next to the table I sat at in the scene before; now the Energetic Guy and Kat sat there.
 A staffer came by and asked if anybody smoked.
 Energetic Guy and Kat did and seized the cigarettes with gusto; I have no experience smoking cigarettes and didn't want to look like a dork trying to learn how.
 As the status of the shoot was yelled out and repeated - Camera Frame . . .
 Rolling . . .
 Background (our cue) . . .
-Action (actors' cue) it seemed there needed to be another one for the smokers: Light'em.
-Herbal and real French cigarettes were available, but the non-French packs had to be hidden under a napkin.
-Kat and Energetic Guy burned through four or five cigarettes on this one shoot.
+Action (actors' cue)

 While we waited between takes Marcia and I talked; she had come up from Marin, said she had lived in Europe for a long time, that her son went to school there and spoke French quite well, then looked down and said, Oh dear, you wouldn't be mistaken for a Frenchman.
 And you know that when a woman looks at a man she starts from the ground and goes up.
-I looked down and what caught my eye was a rather long thread hanging from the juncture of my trouser legs.
-I resisted the urge to yank on it and replied casually, Oh, really?.
-Oh, yes, my son says that everyone polishes their shoes over there, and my gracious, yours could do with some wax and a brush!.
-Ah, I said, relieved, actually these are supposed to be oiled, but they're overdue for that too.
-She didn't look convinced.

 Brandy put a Tobey Maguire look-alike in a peaked cap on a bicycle to ride down the street after the period cars rolled by.
 She handed us over to another staffer whose name was Harry, I think - mid-twenties, cheerful, sandy hair and beard; he would give us the signal to go.

 As we waited some more Marcia observed that I was not positioning her gallantly on the sidewalk since she was next to the street, and said that perhaps it was no longer the case that people pitch garbage out of upper story windows, but still it is customary for the man . . .
 I replied that I was taller than she and the camera across the street would give both of us coverage instead of me blocking her out - she appreciated this and didn't contest it.
 On cue, first the period cars ran in both directions, then the bicyclist pedaled away, then we promenaded slowly and chatted quietly.
-Alan Rickman and Dennis Farina (detective Joe Fontana in the Law and Order television series) conversed in a doorway as we passed.
-Cut!
-Brandy and Harry passed the word to mime-chat silently as we strolled, and this was to the extras in general; the microphones on the actors were sensitive.
-We did several more takes, hotly pursued on our promenade by Dan the business man and an English woman in a primal green polyester dress carrying a bouquet of flowers.
+Alan Rickman and Dennis Farina (detective Joe Fontana in the Law and Order

 Shoot 3: We moved to the north side of the street and, as in most of the shoots, the extras formed two groups on either side of the scene being filmed so that they could be launched in both directions.
 My group was right up against the square; it was hard to get into any shade.
 Harry was in charge at our end; on his signal I walked alone followed by other pedestrians spaced out.
 Farina and Rickman were in the street conversing as we walked past some ten feet away.
 The director noticed that there were passers-by reflected in a storefront window caught by the camera frame; Bluto called for Harry to move them across the street into the shade.
 After the first walk-through one of the staff members came over and had one of the women pedestrians hand over her shoes; they were clacking on the pavement too noisily so the staffer put a thin layer of adhesive rubber on the heels and toes.
 The walking space was narrow and cluttered with sandbagged light/reflector/shade supports; we had to dodge the gear as well as approaching extras coming from the other side. (early in minute 12: as Rickman and Farina look into the frame, I appear for a half second behind them).
 There was a lot of road noise from the square from buses and trucks rumbling by randomly; Rickman was visibly annoyed by it.
 The director ran many takes because of spoiled sound before he was satisfied.